silvacms/documentation/source/uwsgi.rst

   even reduce them.

-- Line 17 defines the option ``lazy`` which is critical in order to use the ZODB. **Not specifying this option might result in data lost**.
+- Line 17 defines the option ``lazy`` which is critical in order to use the ZODB. **Not specifying this option might result in losing data**.

 - Line 18 and 19 tells uWSGI to act as a daemon and go in the background after it started.
 If you wish to run it as foreground